witos44/blogdj/README.md

     BASE_DIR / "static"
 ]`
 * Add Google Fonts
-* Use Factory-boy and Faker to generate Fake Data for Blog Posts
+* Use Factory-boy and Faker to generate Fake Data for Blog Posts.
+By going into Shell. `from blog.factory import PostFactory` then `x = PostFactory.create_batch(100)` to generate 100 posts.
+Then `exit()`
 * htmx is a library that allows you to access modern browser features directly from HTML, rather than using javascript.[Django_HTMX]('https://pypi.org/project/django-htmx/')
+* We use django-taggit to use it to implement Tags with Blogs[Django-Taggit]('https://pypi.org/project/django-taggit/')
+* We will use Django Custom Template feature to send multiple context data to the HTML page.
+We will save it into the settings.py of the project